 The Dollars and Cents of House Flipping to Yourself

-In the next post, we’ll take a deep dive into how this works on the financial side.
-Stay tuned for that next month, and make sure you’re subscribed so you don’t miss it.
+In the following post, we take a deep dive into how home flipping to yourself works on the financial side.
+Check that out here:

 When House Flipping to Yourself Won’t Help You